15 Warning Signs You’re Dealing with a Toxic Person

 Toxic people disregard your boundaries even after you’ve requested that they stop behaving a certain way.

-Rather than listening to what you have to say in order to understand you, a toxic person will only be thinking of what they want to say next.
-They will seem uninterested in what you have to say and will turn the conversation back to themselves instead of trying to understand where you are coming from.
+Rather than listening to what you have to say to understand you, a toxic person will only think of what they want to say next.
+They will seem uninterested in what you say and turn the conversation back to themselves instead of trying to understand where you are coming from.

 9. They feign concern for your welfare.